suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

     ![Picture1](media/lab11-03.png)

-1. Create a new **Cognitive Search** resource with an Cognitive Search plan.
+1. Create a new **AI Search** resource with an AI Search plan.
 Use the following settings:

     - **Subscription (1)**: Select your **existing azure subscription**.
     - **Resource group (2)**: Select **AI-900-Module-11-<inject key="DeploymentID" enableCopy="false" />**